-2017 \$ 6,562

-2018 9,844
+2018 \$ 9,844

-2019 53,201
+2019 52,995

-Total \$ 69,607
+Total \$ 62,839

-The weighted average term of TVA Group's debt was approximately 2.4 years as of December 31, 2016 (3.2 years as of December 31, 2015).
-The debt consisted entirely of floating-rate debt as of December 31, 2016 and 2015.
-The Corporation is using an interest rate swap to secure future interest expenses on a \$33,000,000 portion of its secured term loan, which bears interest at a floating rate.
+The weighted average term of TVA Group's debt was approximately 1.6 years as of December 31, 2017 (2.4 years as of December 31, 2016).
+The debt consisted entirely of floating-rate debt as of December 31, 2017 and 2016.

 The Corporation also has a \$150,000,000 revolving credit facility, which was renewed on November 3, 2014 and matures on February 24, 2019.
-As of December 31, 2016, there were no drawings on the revolving credit facility.
-At December 31, 2015, \$425,000 was drawn on the revolving credit facility for letters of credit.
+As at December 31, 2017 and 2016, there were no drawings on the revolving credit facility.

-The Corporation's management believes that the cash flows generated on an annual basis by continuing operating activities and by available sources of financing should be sufficient to meet future cash requirements in regard to capital investments, working capital, interest payments, debt repayment, pension plan contributions and dividend payments (or distribution of capital), and to meet its commitments and guarantees.
+The Corporation's management believes that the cash flows generated on an annual basis by continuing operating activities and by available sources of financing should be sufficient to meet future cash requirements in regard to capital investments, working capital, interest payments, income tax payments, debt repayment, pension plan contributions, share redemptions, dividend payments (or distribution of capital), and to meet its commitments and guarantees.

 Under its credit agreements, the Corporation is subject to certain covenants, including maintenance of certain financial ratios.
-As at December 31, 2016, the Corporation was in compliance with all the terms of its credit agreements.
+As at December 31, 2017, the Corporation was in compliance with all the terms of its credit agreements.

-Analysis of consolidated balance sheet as at December 31, 2016
+Analysis of consolidated balance sheet as at December 31, 2017

 Table 9

 Consolidated balance sheets of TVA Group

-Analysis of main variances between December 31, 2016 and 2015
+Analysis of main variances between December 31, 2017 and December 31, 2016

 (in thousands of dollars)